 Bottled vs Glasses of Water

 This is one of those little things that seem obvious but it’s not.
 In North America, it’s normal for customers to get a glass of water for free when dining out.
 In Costa Rica, it is not.
-Restaurants won’t give you glasses of water unless you ask for it but when you ask, always make sure to say “Yo quiero un vaso de agua, no quiero una botella” (I want a glass of water, not a bottle). because if you don’t specify, they will bring you a bottle of water and charge a lot of money for it.
+Restaurants won’t give you glasses of water unless you ask for it.
+Make sure to say “Yo quiero un vaso de agua, no quiero una botella” (I want a glass of water, not a bottle).

 Sketchy Online Vacation Rentals

-Those situations can be a bit hard to see if it’s a scam or not since the website looks legit but that is why I recommend going through platforms like Airbnb or VRBO so you can read reviews and you have the platform to help you file complaints.
+Those situations can be a bit hard to see if it’s a scam or not since the website looks legit.
+However, that is why I recommend going through platforms like Airbnb or VRBO.
+Read reviews and you have the platform to help you file complaints.
 Reviews are the one thing I go off of when I book vacation rentals and I personally prefer to use Airbnb.
-I’ve never had any issues using Airbnb around the world for the past 8 years.
+I’ve never had any issues using Airbnb around the world at all.
 If you want to book through the property management website, request a video call and see if they can show you the property through video.
+Also ask them if you can get the contact information of a previous tenant so you can talk to them and get their feedback.

 Another tip is to join the Facebook groups like Costa Rica Expats or Gringos in Costa Rica since many of those members can give recommendations for legit property managers and vacation rentals.
 If you’re looking for long term rentals, look up the “real estate and rentals” Facebook group of the place you’re going to.
 For example, the Tamarindo Rentals and Real Estate or Atenas Costa Rica Classifieds.